Having considered the dangers to society through criminal hypnotic

 performances are permitted.

-Dr. Cocke says: "I have occasionally seen subjects who complained of
+Dr. Cocke says: "I have occasionally seen subjects who

 headache, vertigo, nausea, and other similar symptoms after having been